-- Problem 1 (15 points) Let us start with some quickies.
+Problem 1 (25 points) Let us start with some quickies.
 For each statement below, say whether it is true or false.
-You do not have to provide a proof or counter-example for your answer. - 1.
-Every tree is a bipartite graph and every bipartite graph is a tree. - 2. $\sum{i=1}^{n} \log i = \Omega(n \log n).$ - 3.
+You do not have to provide a proof or counter-example for your answer.

+- 1. Every tree is a bipartite graph and every bipartite graph is a tree. - 2. $\sum{i=1}^{n} \log i = \Omega(n \log n).$ - 3.
 The costliest edge in an undirected graph can never be in any MST for that graph. - 4.
 In a directed graph, G = (V, E), each edge has a unique positive cost.
 If we increase the cost of each edge by a number c, then the MST of the graph does not change. - 5.
 In a directed graph, G = (V, E), each edge has a unique positive cost.
 If we increase the cost of each edge by a number c, then the sequence of nodes in the shortest path between two nodes s and t does not change.
-(The length of the shortest path will change, of course.) - Problem 2 (20 points) After you graduate, you join a catering company as a logistics manager.
-Every day, the company must create a set of n dishes.
-Dish i $(1 \le i \le n)$ requires p_i units of prep time and c_i units of cooking and plating time.
-The company employs a set of n sous chefs (who do the prep work) and one finicky chef.
-For every dish, the chef permits one of the sous chefs to do the prep work but insists on cooking and plating the dish themselves.
-Thus, the sous chefs can work in parallel but the chef is a bottleneck since they can work on only one dish at a time.
-The chef does not do any prep work; only the sous chefs engage in this task.
-The chef can start cooking a dish as soon as its prep work is completed.
-As the logistics manager, your task is to determine an order for scheduling the creation of these n dishes so that the completion time of all the dishes is as small as possible.
-Here, we define the completion time to be the moment when the final dish is cooked and plated by the chef.
-Develop an algorithm to solve this problem. - Problem 3 (25 points) In a parallel universe, you are a journalist covering a consumer electronics convention.
+(The length of the shortest path will change, of course.) - Problem 2 (30 points) In a parallel universe, you are a journalist covering a consumer electronics convention.
 Each visitor to the convention is carrying a cell phone.
-It is impossible to tell which OS is running on a specific phone.1 Moreover, you will be told to leave if you ask this question of a visitor.
+It is impossible to tell which OS is running on a specific phone by looking at it.1 Moreover, you will be told to leave if you ask this question of a visitor.
 What you can do is to introduce two visitors to each other.
-If they are both carrying phones running the same OS, the phones will ping in recognition.
+If they are both carrying phones running the same OS, the phones will ping in recognition of a kindred spirit.
 Otherwise, the phones will be silent.
-Suppose more than half of the visitors carry phones with the same OS.
+Suppose you are told that more than half of the visitors carry phones with the same OS.
 Describe an efficient algorithm that identifies all members of this majority group.
 Your analysis should bound the number of introductions made as a function of n, the number of visitors.